Dragon2fly/logger_tt/README.md

 ```

 # Changelog
+## 1.7.1
+* Fixed: exception raised while handling another exception is now show correctly (thank ZeroRin).
+* New functionality: Added `TelegramHandler`.
+Now you can send log directly to telegram user/group.
+* Usability:
+  * Added NOTICE level.
+You can do `logger.notice("your message")`.
+  * Add set/remove `context injector` method.
+    You can add additional information to the log record before it is actually handled.

 ## 1.7.0
 * Fixed:
   * multiprocessing: log file rollover fails as child process keep opening the file.